Two Higgs doublet model with a complex singlet scalar and Multi-critical Point Principle: Introduction

-In previous studies, such mass degeneracy among scalars was introduced by hand.
-In this work, we seek a principle that determines the scalar potential parameters and simultaneously realizes mass degeneracy.
-For this purpose, we adopt the Multiple Point Principle (MPP)~\cite{Bennett:1993pj,Bennett:1996vy,Bennett:1996hx} as a guiding principle.
-Originally, the MPP was proposed as a condition requiring the coexistence of multiple vacua with identical energy densities --- typically between the electroweak and a high-energy scale vacua --- and has successfully predicted the Higgs boson mass within the SM~\cite{Froggatt:1995rt}.
-In the present model, however, the scalar potential naturally possesses two distinct vacua at the low-energy scale: one along the electroweak direction and the other along the singlet direction.
+In the present model, however, the scalar potential possesses two distinct vacua at the low-energy scale: one along the electroweak direction and the other along the singlet direction.
 The authors of ref.~\cite{Kannike:2020qtw} argue that, if the MPP is a fundamental principle, it should be imposed on all possible vacua, including those dominated by the tree-level potential in models with extended scalar sectors.
 We therefore consider the case in which these two vacua are degenerate and refer to this condition as the tree-level MPP.
 Such a setup not only provides an origin for the degenerate scalar scenario but also has important implications for the electroweak phase transition (EWPT)~\cite{Kuzmin:1985mm}.
 For a recent study, see ref.~\cite{Cho:2022zfg}.

 We analyze the conditions imposed on the model parameters by the tree-level MPP and, at the same time, explore the parameter regions favored by the DM relic density and direct detection constraints.
 Particular attention is paid to the mixing terms between the Higgs doublets and the singlet scalar, which play essential roles in both the MPP condition and the DM phenomenology, affecting the two in opposite directions.
 We show that, even under these mutually competing constraints, there still exists an allowed parameter space where both conditions can be satisfied simultaneously.